How to Naturally Treat Bipolar Disorder

 Researchers saw these claims, but couldn’t find much evidence that vitamin C helped with bipolar disorder.
 Even more so, they found no support in using folic acid specifically for bipolar.

-The difficulty is folic acid has been found to help regulate cognitive health. ³⁶ With that, it may be assumed that it can help those struggling with mental illness.
-Unfortunately, mental health conditions are extremely complicated and effect everyone differently.
+The difficulty is folic acid has been found to help regulate cognitive health. ³⁶ With that, it may be assumed that it can help those who struggle with mental illness.
+Unfortunately, mental health conditions are extremely complicated and affect everyone differently.

 For this reason, we need more studies to confirm these vitamins can help with bipolar disorder.
 Still, they’re worth a shot as they can help your overall health.